joakimtrulsson/Airbean-Frontend/README.md

 - Create an account or log in with an existing account.
 - Browse and order coffee products.
 - Complete the payment process with Stripe.
+- For testing purposes, you can use the credit card number 4242 4242 4242 4242, which is a commonly used test number for processing successful payments.
 - Leave a review and rating for the products.

 API Documentation